frankban/jujushell-charm/README.md

 # juju-shell

-A charm for allowing access to the Juju CLI through xterm.js.
-The charm spins up a [terminado]() server which listens to WebSocket connections and passes them to the CLI, allowing the user to access juju.
+A charm for allowing access to the Juju CLI through WebSocket connections.

 ## States